 During the 2012 and 2011 periods, certain operations are classified as discontinued.
 Reporting for discontinued operations classifies revenues and expenses as one line item, net of tax, in the Condensed Consolidated Statements of Earnings (Unaudited).
 On June 25, 2012, we entered into a definitive agreement to sell our Healthcare Benefit Solutions Business ("Healthcare Business") because its operations did not align with our strategic plans.
-During the third quarter of 2010, we determined that we will pursue strategic alternatives for Fidelity National Participacoes Ltda. ("Participacoes").
+The all-cash transaction closed on August 15, 2012 and we received cash proceeds of \$336.5 million.
+We recorded a pre-tax gain of \$22.0 million and tax expense on the sale of \$78.3 million, which resulted from the allocation of goodwill with minimal tax basis.
+During the third quarter of 2010, we determined that we would pursue strategic alternatives for Fidelity National Participacoes Ltda. ("Participacoes").
 See Note 4 to the Notes to Condensed Consolidated Financial Statements (Unaudited).

-The following table shows the net earnings of out discontinued operations, net of tax, for the periods indicated (in millions):
+The following table shows the net earnings of our discontinued operations, net of tax, for the periods indicated (in millions):

-Three Months End ed June 30, Six Months Ended June 30, 2012 2011 2012 2011 Healthcare Benefit Solutions Business operations \$ 4.1 \$ 2.7 \$ 8.4 \$ 5.3 Participacoes operations (9.3) (5.8) (18.0) (9.1) Total discontinued operations \$ (5.2) \$ (3.1) \$ (9.6) \$ (3.8)
+Three Months Ended September 30, ine Months En ded Sep tember 30, 2012 2011 2012 2011 Healthcare Benefit Solutions Business \$ (56.2) \$ 2.0 \$ (47.8) \$ 7.3 Participacoes (4.8) (9.1) (22.8) (18.2) Total discontinued operations \$ (61.0) \$ (7.1) \$ (70.6) \$ (10.9)

-The Healthcare Business had revenues of \$31.7 million and \$28.4 million during the three-month periods and \$65.2 million and \$59.0 million during the six-month periods ended June 30, 2012 and 2011, respectively.
-The Healthcare Business had earnings before taxes of \$6.7 million and \$4.3 million during the three-month periods and \$13.7 million and \$8.5 million during the six-month periods ended June 30, 2012 and 2011, respectively.
-FIS anticipates that it will incur an after-tax loss of approximately \$55 million, or \$0.19 per share, upon completion of the sale in the third quarter which will also be included in discontinued operations.
+The Healthcare Business had revenues of \$15.3 million and \$28.0 million during the three-month periods and \$80.5 million and \$87.0 million during the nine-month periods ended September 30, 2012 and 2011, respectively.
 The Company entered into an agreement to provide certain commercial and transitional services to the buyer and expects to continue to generate insignificant cash flows for the provision of these services subsequent to the disposition.
+The following table illustrates the results of operations for the three months and nine months ended September 30, 2012 and 2011.